LASC Federal School Code: 007047

 ENROLLMENT FEE REFUND POLICY

-For full-term courses: a student may receive a full refund for classes dropped (and refunds requested from the Business Office) through the end of the second week of instruction.
-There will be no refunds for classes dropped after that, unless a class is canceled or rescheduled by the college administration.
-After the second week of classes, the student may drop a course and use the fee previously paid that semester to add another class.
-Therefore, LASC advises that the student drop and add at the same time.
+For full-term courses: The student will receive a full refund up to the end of the second week of classes.
+There will be no refunds after that unless the student must drop a class because it is canceled or rescheduled by the college.
+After the second week of classes, the student may drop a course and use the fee to add another class.
+Therefore, we advise the student to drop and add at the same time.
 After the second week of classes, there will be absolutely no refunds even when the class added has fewer units than the class dropped.
 It is the student’s responsibility to drop classes.

 Contact the Financial Aid Administrator or the College Financial Administrator for specific information regarding refund calculations for financial aid recipients.